Poor Security Could Be Liable for the Las Vegas Shooting

 Related Articles by Sacramento Premises Liability Lawyer Ed Smith

 I’m Ed Smith, a Sacramento premises liability lawyer.
 If you were injured due to negligent security, or if you lost a family member, call me at (916) 921-6400 in Sacramento or (800) 404-5400 nationwide for free, friendly legal advice.

 Verdicts and Settlements, on my own website, gives an idea of some of our legal cases and their conclusions.

 I belong to the Million Dollar Advocates Forum.
-This group of trial lawyers are those who have won cases of $1 million or more.
+This group of trial lawyers is those who have won cases of $1 million or more.

 You are on the website I founded and own, AutoAccident.com.
 It stands as a premier site for Northern Californians to learn about personal injury law topics.